Your browser is not optimized for viewing this website.

 Free

-Course Description: In English 12, students will synthesize the written and communication skills they fostered in English 9, 10, and 11 as they prepare for life experiences and careers after high school.
-This course continues to focus on applying the three enduring outcomes of: strengthening the ability to read with intent, write with purpose, and speak with clarity.
-Most of the units allow for student choice in some way, whether it be by method of showing the skills or by topic.
+Course Description: In English 11 B, students will continue to build on and grow the skills they fostered in English 9 and 10, especially as they relate to reading, writing, and critical thinking.
+This course focuses on strengthening the ability to read with intent, write with purpose, and speak with clarity.
+Students will practice counterclaim writing, nonfiction and fiction reading passages strategies for comprehension, and rebuttal speaking skills.
+The outcomes allow for student choice, whether it be by method of showing the skills or by topic.
 This course is appropriate for students of all skill levels who enjoy open-ended, skill-based assessments.

 Free